Northeastern Wisconsin Scholastic Press Association

 The Al Neuharth Free Spirit Scholarship and Journalism Conference program annually awards $1,000 college scholarships to high school seniors who are interested in pursuing a career in journalism and who demonstrate qualities of “free spirit.”

-The deadline is in October for the following school year.
-For more information and an appliation form, go to http://www.freedomforum.org/freespirit/
+The deadline is Feb.
+1. For more information and an application form, go to http://www.newseuminstitute.org/apply-for-the-2015-al-neuharth-free-spirit-and-journalism-conference/.

 For advisers only